Polikarpov I-180: Testing and evaluation

 The official government investigation concluded that the engine stalled because it became too cold in the absence of the cowl flaps.
 Others hypothesized that Chkalov rapidly advanced the throttle and flooded the engine.
 As the result of the crash, Tomashevich and several other officials, including Arms Industry Department director S. Belyakin, who urged the first flight, were immediately arrested.
 Years later, fellow test pilot M.M.
 Gromov blamed the designers for flawed engine cooling and Chkalov himself for deviating from the flight plan.
 Chkalov's son also claimed that a plot to assassinate his father had been brewing in the months preceding his death, but the circumstances of the crash make foul play unlikely.
 Regardless, with Chkalov's death Polikarpov's reputation with Joseph Stalin suffered a blow from which he would never recover.

 Nevertheless, work on the I-180 continued.
 The second prototype I-180-2 with a bigger wingspan of 10.09 m (33 ft 1 in) and M-87A engine flew on 27 April 1939, and participated in the May Day parade a few days later.
 Later, the engine was changed to the M-87B and the wing construction was strengthened.
 The prototype demonstrated a top speed of 540 km/h (335 mph) and was recommended for mass production with the M-88 engine.
 Then, on 5 September 1939, I-180-2 piloted by Tomas Suzi crashed during high-altitude testing, killing the pilot.
 Again, the exact circumstances of the crash were unclear.
-According to eyewitnesses, the aircraft dove steeply (others claimed it fell in a spin) to 3,000 m (9,840 t) where it leveled out, then entered a spin again, leveling out once more at 300 m (985 ft).
+According to eyewitnesses, the aircraft dove steeply (others claimed it fell in a spin) to 3,000 m (9,840 ft) where it leveled out, then entered a spin again, leveling out once more at 300 m (985 ft).
 The pilot then abandoned the aircraft but did not use his parachute.
 No definite explanation was ever given but hypotheses include blinding of the pilot by oil from a leaking oil cooler, a heart attack, or loss of consciousness due to the failure of oxygen equipment.